 And we have doubted our way to the conclusion that they deserve our trust as well, even though we have repeatedly had to realise that the cleanup was not completed after all.

-In March, the company announced that its CEO had resigned.
-Although the announcement did not say so, it was generally believed that the resignation was a consequence of political and/or stakeholder pressure.
-A new CEO is now appointed.
-He has experience as CEO of both Bank of New York Mellon and Visa Corporation.
+At the end of last year the company got a new CEO with extensive experience.
+Although this was not stated in the announcement, it was generally believed that the resignation was a consequence of political and/or stakeholder pressure.